pylover/pylover.github.io/posts/aiopg-aiopg_sa-and-aiopg8000.md

 -----
 There are two available async adaptors for postgreSQL in python: aiopg, aiopg.sa & aiopg8000

-So, benchmarking these packages is the first step before using one of those.
+So, benchmarking these packages is the first step before using one of them.

 Last result with 90 workers and inserting 50 rows per worker: